FractalWanderer/Obsidian-Programming/Kubernetes/Kubernetes Yaml File Definitions/Deployment Spec.md

   - kubernetes
 ---
 > [!quoteno]
-> The `spec` (specification) outlines the desired state for the resource.
-This can include a wide array of settings and configurations, such as `replicas` for Deployments or `ports` for Services.
+> The deployment spec defines all configuration related to the deployment.
+This includes the number of replicas, the template defining the pods, any volumes to include on the deployment, ect.

 > [!example]
 > ```yaml